-Average Revenue Per Unit: Definition, Formula to Calculate and Methods to Increase ARPU
+Average Revenue Per Unit (ARPU): Definition, Formula to Calculate, and Methods to Increase ARPU

 While running a business, you must keep an analysis of every important metric.
 You can observe things such as the quarterly revenue, cash flow, inventory sold, etc. As per the industry and new techniques of gaining customers against more revenue, there are several other metrics too.
 According to the business type, the KPIs (key performance indicators) needed can vary drastically.
 For instance, subscription services and product bundle sales will require the use of average revenue per unit, or ARPU.

 To ensure that your pricing remains competitive and that you don’t lose clients to your competitors, it’s crucial to properly plan and prepare accordingly.
 A profitable pricing strategy should be balanced out with an increase that your clients would consider reasonable.
 In order to make informed decisions regarding your pricing strategy, it is critical to consider what your competitors are doing.

 In this blog you will precisely learn about average revenue per unit (ARPU) and why it is crucial for business, how can you apply it, and how you can increase the magnitude of ARPU in your business.

 - What is the Average Revenue Per Unit (ARPU)?